Welcome to Social Action

 An important initiative of First Parish’s Social Responsibility Council is a program of grant-making and donations to agencies and organizations that represent our core values.

-United Nations Office Every Child is Our Child (June) – UU youth learned about the UNO Every Child Is Your Child program when attending the UNO Spring Conference, whose theme this year was Gender Equity in Action.
+United Nations Office Every Child is Our Child (October, $403 raised) – UU youth learned about the UNO Every Child Is Your Child program when attending the UNO Spring Conference, whose theme this year was Gender Equity in Action.
 The Every Child is Our Child program directly benefits children orphaned by HIV/AIDS in Ghana.

 Bedford Community Table Dinners ($700) – to provide meals for Thursday Dinners which are open to all (usual attendance is 80- 100 people each time).

-UU Urban Ministry Community Engagement ($2,500) – The UU Urban Ministry serves as a bridge between diverse communities, bringing together people from different social and economic backgrounds for mutually transformative experiences.
+UU Urban Ministry Believe in Success ($3,500) – The UU Urban Ministry serves as a bridge between diverse communities, bringing together people from different social and economic backgrounds for mutually transformative experiences.
 This grant funds the UUUM’s Believe in Success program providing job-readiness skills for survivors of domestic violence.

-Tenacity Challenge at BHS ($1,000) – to fund a first-place scholarship award for the 8th annual Tenacity Challenge sponsored by Bedford High School, The Greater Boston Students of Color Achievement, Inc. and METCO Directors Association.
+Tenacity Challenge at BHS ($1,000) – to fund a first-place scholarship award for the 9th annual Tenacity Challenge sponsored by Bedford High School, The Greater Boston Students of Color Achievement, Inc. and METCO Directors Association.
 The Tenacity Challenge is an academic scholarship competition for Latino and African-American students held at both Bedford High School and the John Glenn Middle School.
-First Parish was publicly recognized within the high school and middle school for its continued support of this event.
+Due to the COVID-19 pandemic, this year’s Tenacity Challenge was postponed.